syncfusion-content/flutter-docs/Flutter/barcode/barcode-customization.md

 ![without module value](images/text-customization/without-module.jpg)

+N> In the image above, the smallest bar line width is calculated on the basis of the available width as a result of the total computed inputs(0's and 1's) divided by the available width.

-For two dimensional barcode , if the `module` property is not set, the size of smallest line or dot is calculated based on the minimum of available size.
+For two dimensional barcode , if the `module` property is not set, the size of smallest dot is calculated based on the minimum of available width or height.

 The following code snippet shows the two dimensional barcode with `module` property,